dk-a-dev/LxInptr/README.md

 # Project
-LxInptr: a interpreter(cum compiler) for Lox language
+LxInptr: an interpreter(cum compiler) for Lox language

 ## Folder Structure
 - `src`: the folder to maintain sources